qiskit-community/lindbladmpo/docs/background.md

-# Background and litterature on the method
+# Background and literature on the method

 ## Basics of the Physics of the problem